Adversarial Robustness for Unified Multi-Modal Encoders via Efficient Calibration: Experimental Details

 \paragraph{Compute Resources.} All experiments were conducted on a single NVIDIA RTX 4090 GPU.
 Training each modality-specific MLP head required less than 3 GPU-hours on average, except for the video modality, which required approximately 16 GPU-hours due to higher input dimensionality and slower augmentation.
-Total training time across all configurations (including loss variations and LoRA ranks) remained under 100 GPU-hours.
+Total training time across all configurations remained under 100 GPU-hours.
 No distributed or multi-node setup was used.